juergenpabel/circuitpython-peckus/README.md

 First off: CircuitPython (firmware) installation - let's say that has already been completed, okay?
 Next up (in the first phase): installation of the circuitpython application (PECKUS), just run `install.sh` from the `tools` directory in this repository.
 Unplug the device thereafter.
 Done.

 Now for the deployment/provisioning phase: Plug it back in, it starts blinking its blue LED after about 10-15 seconds - indicating that it is ready for pairing/bonding via Bluetooth LE.
-Once the pairing is completed, the stick continues with the payload provisioning step (green LED blinks), waiting for you to save your precious data in the file `secret.txt` on the device (or whatever filename was set via `PECKUS_PAYLOAD_FILENAME` in `settings.toml` during phase 1).
+Once the pairing is completed, the stick continues with the payload provisioning step (green LED blinks), waiting for you to save your precious data in the file `secret.txt` on the device (or whatever filename was set via `PECKUS_APP_PAYLOAD_FILENAME` in `settings.toml` during phase 1).
 Once the payload file is saved to the device, its contents are copied to NVM, the file is deleted and the device resets and (from than on always) enters phase 3 (usage).

 Now for the usage phase: Wait for the red LED to turn on, push the (reset-)button on the device, wait for the red-blue blinking LEDs to come on, make sure your Bluetooth device makes the connection (should happen automatically for Android & Apple devices) and wait for the green LED.
 Now your precious `secret.txt` should be (read-only) accessible via USB.